 In September 2016, I attended a meeting where I was the lone hostage negotiator in a room full of SWAT guys.
 The meeting is held quarterly for SWAT guys by SWAT guys.
 I was an interloper in hostile territory.
 The purpose for my attendance was to request a piece of their pie.
-The SWAT group had a training operations cache of about $78,000.00.
-Since they had spent none of the money on several years, I was requesting about $9,000 annually for the training of negotiators.
+The SWAT group had a training operations cache of about $78,000.
+Since they had spent none of the money over several years, I was requesting about $9,000 annually for the training of negotiators.
+Here's how I used two communication skills, a cold read and accusation audit, to walk away successfully.

 Reading The RoomHistorically, the relationship between SWAT and negotiators has been tenuous at best.
 Some in my profession view them as knuckle-dragging, Neanderthals who have a penchant for destroying things.
 Some in their profession view us as touchy-feely, mouth-Marines who want to talk all problems away.
 It is through this prism that I saw the group.
 As I walked in the room, I noticed several leaning to their right or left to whisper to the guy sitting next to them.
 Some just stared.
 Others looked my way with an air of ambivalence.
 I suspected that most of them probably winced and grumbled when they saw my name on the agenda.
 Bottom line… they either did not care or were not thrilled I was there.
 Having not spoken to anyone but the chairman of the group, this was my Cold Read.